 - Road rash

 How is Fault Determined in a Georgia Motorcycle Accident?

-Georgia follows a comparative negligence system, which means that fault is assigned based on each party’s responsibility in the accident.
-Even if the rider was partly responsible for the accident, they can still receive compensation as long as they are not responsible for more than 50% of the fault.
-The compensation amount is reduced by the percentage they were at fault.
+Even if the rider is partially responsible for the accident, they may still be eligible for compensation as long as they are not responsible for more than 50% of the fault.
+The court assigns a percentage of fault to each party, and the compensation amount is reduced by the percentage for which the rider was at fault.

 What Type of Compensation Can I Receive for My Motorcycle Accident?

-Economic damages are awarded to compensate for losses that have a specific monetary value and can be proven through objective evidence, such as receipts and reports from professionals.
-These damages cover costs such as medical expenses, damage to the motorcycle, lost wages, the cost of care, and rehabilitation expenses, among others.
+Economic damages are awarded to compensate for losses that have a clear monetary value and can be objectively proven with receipts and professional assessments.
+These damages cover expenses such as medical bills, motorcycle repair costs, lost wages, rehabilitation expenses, and costs of care, among others.

 Why Would My Motorcycle Accident Claim Be Denied?

 There are several reasons why your motorcycle accident claim may be denied, including the cancellation or lapse of the faulty party’s insurance policy, lack of coverage for the driver, being found responsible for over 50% of the fault through comparative liability analysis, failure to provide adequate proof of injuries resulting from the accident, and suspicion that the injuries were caused by a different event rather than the accident.